jungp0/Meltdown-Spectre/README.md

 You may have found out the vulnerabilities.

-1. the instruction 2 can run without the result of instruction 1
+1. The instruction 2 can run without the result of instruction 1.

-2. if the branch prediction is wrong, the instruction 2 will be discarded
+2. If the branch prediction is wrong, the instruction 2 will be discarded.

 ## What does it mean